MichalSkoula/bitbucket-powertoy/README.md

+# this project is feature-complete
+You should migrate your repositories to GitHub or other place, where they actually value your money and fix things.

 # bitbucket-powertoy
 A unique way of displaying all your issues across all your BitBuckets' repositories.
 All in one place, in a nicely sortable table.
 A real boost to productivity!